 1. Emphasize the pain point

-If there will be no paint points in your video, then how is the viewer going to be aware of a problem?
+If there will be no pain points in your video, how is the viewer going to be aware of a problem?
 For a solution to exist, there should be a problem first.
 A problem that your target audience can relate to.

-Once the video has made them realize they have a problem, the next stage should commence, your solution.
+Once the video makes them realize a problem, the next stage should commence, your solution.

 2. Keep it simple

 If your explainer video is too complex, then chances are that all the key points are going to fly over the viewer’s head, missing the whole point of the video.

 However, don’t keep it too simple that it’s not engaging anymore and bland to the viewer’s eyes.
 It should be the perfect balance between complexity and engagement.

 The following example is a 60-second explainer video that perfectly delivers the message in such a short amount of time!

 3. Show your product or service in action